NVIDIA/NeMo-Curator/README.md

     pip install --extra-index-url https://pypi.nvidia.com ".[cuda12x]"
     ```

-#### Using Nightly Dependencies for Rapids
+#### Using Nightly Dependencies for RAPIDS

-You can also install NeMo Curator using the Rapids nightly, to do so you can set the environment variable `RAPIDS_NIGHTLY=1`.
+You can also install NeMo Curator using the [RAPIDS Nightly Builds](https://docs.rapids.ai/install).
+To do so, you can set the environment variable `RAPIDS_NIGHTLY=1`.

 ```bash